microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-4. Select the RNDB device from the list, then click the **CONNECT** button to connect to the RNDB module.
+4. Select the RNBD device from the list, then click the **CONNECT** button to connect to the RNDB module.

     <br />